Zenith Cal.40 18ct Pink Gold 1960

 Zenith is one of the oldest watch manufacturers, est.1865 and one of only a handful which has always produced its own movements.
 The company has an almost unparalleled record of technical achievements and notably, in 1929, Zenith won world renown at Kew Observatory (England), when a Zenith wristwatch won first prize for an accuracy of better than 0.6 seconds per day.
 During the late 1940s and throughout the ’50s, Zenith held the lead in producing the most commercially successful and technically advanced, chronograph wristwatches.
 Later, in 1969, Zenith became the first to develop a high-frequency automatic integrated column-wheel chronograph powered by the legendary El Primero movement beating at 36,000 vibrations per hour.
 This obsession with precision, as well as this constant quest for technical innovation, has been duly rewarded; the Manufacture has been awarded 2,333 chronometry prizes as well as eight medals, making it the most titled brand in the field of precision.
 The company has also provided a huge number of movements to many other manufacturers for their more technically advanced watches, including even Rolex for their Daytona Chronograph!

 Notable features of this watch are its excellent size for the period at 35mm, the rare 18ct pink gold case and its pristine movement.
-This watch also has an unrestored dial which is completely original and untouched.
-Considering the age of the watch, this is in remarkably fine condition.
+The dial is completely original, unrestored and untouched and considering the age of the watch, is in remarkably fine condition.

-The classic and beautifully styled slightly off-white dial has applied pink gilt ‘baton’ hour indices, matched with original, unrestored gilt 1960s faceted ‘index’ hands.
-This is an impressive dial, partly due to its size, but also because of the contrasts between the off-white of the dial and the pink gold of the case and pink gilt dial furnishings.
+The classic and beautifully styled slightly off-white dial carries applied pink gilt ‘baton’ hour indices, matched with original, unrestored gilt 1960s faceted ‘index’ hands.
+This is an impressive dial, partly due to its size, but also because of the contrast between the off-white of the dial and the pink gold of the case and pink gilt dial furnishings.

-The dial carries the Zenith signature and star below the ’12’ at the top of the dial, a subsidiary seconds dial at the bottom above the ‘6’ and ‘Swiss Made’ just below ‘6’.
+The dial carries the Zenith signature and star below the ’12’ at the top of the dial, a subsidiary seconds dial at the bottom above the ‘6’ and is marked ‘Swiss Made’ at the very bottom.

 Please note, studio lights, professional-grade digital cameras, and macro lenses can be very unkind to an unrestored vintage watch dial.
 Also the dial here measures less than 1.25 inches across, so the image you’re seeing may be between 5 – 25 times larger than the watch itself.
 Therefore please keep in mind you are seeing many tiny flaws which cannot be seen, or will be very hard to see with the naked eye, even under close examination.
 Suffice to say, on the wrist, in natural light, this dial looks much better and carries a great deal more charm than the photographs portray.

-The Zenith Calibre 40 movement was a development, and closely related to, the Zenith Cal.126-6 hand-wound movement.
-Zenith produced a total of 156,000 Calibre 40 movements between 1955-1960 and remained in use from stock until the mid-1960s.
+The Zenith Calibre 40 movement was a development of, and closely related to, the Zenith Cal.126-6 hand-wound movement.
+Zenith produced a total of 156,000 Calibre 40 movements between 1955-1960 and these remained in use from stock until the mid-1960s.
 This calibre was fitted with an Incabloc shock protected balance and was highly successful for Zenith.